Skip to main content

 Grilling vs. flattop

 Grilling burgers, while great for imparting charcoal flavor, can be quite difficult to master.
-While grilling, a cook has to consider temperatures as well as flame conditions.
+While grilling, a cook has to consider temperatures and flame conditions.
 If not properly maintained, burgers on a grill can easily become burnt hockey pucks.
 For the best results, use charcoal grills, not propane, for that flame-broiled flavor.

 In most cases, cooking burgers on a griddle/flattop or pan is the best option.
 It’s much easier to achieve the right crust and doneness on a flattop than a grill.
 But it’s important to remember some key points.
 For that great burger crust, make sure the pan (preferably a cast-iron skillet) is hot.
 Also, if there’s too much fat in your burger grind, grease fires are a potential issue.